The sophisticated Americano cocktail is a lazy mixologist’s dream come true. Learn how to craft the classic Italian cocktail in five minutes or less.

 Thirsty for More Cocktails?

-Try our recipes for the Amaretto Sour, Aviation, Bee’s Knees, Black Russian, Boulevardier, Caipirinha, Clover Club, Creamsicle, Daiquiri, Diplomat, Eggnog, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Manhattan, Martinez, Mauresque, Mint Julep, Mojito, Moscow Mule, Mudslide, Negroni, Old Fashioned, Pink Lady, Porto Tonico, Sidecar, Spicy Margarita, Tomate, Whiskey Ginger, White Lady and White Russian cocktails.
+Try our Absinthe Frappe, Amaretto Sour, Aperol Spritz, Aviation, Bee’s Knees, Bijou, Black Russian, Boulevardier, Brandy Alexander, Caipirinha, Clover Club, Creamsicle, Daiquiri, Diplomat, Dirty Shirley, Eggnog, Emerald, Espresso Martini, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Hugo Spritz, Hurricane, Irish Coffee, Kir Royale, Last Word, Manhattan, Maple Bourbon Smash, Martinez, Mauresque, Milk Punch, Mint Julep, Mojito, Moscow Mule, Mudslide, Negroni, New York Sour, Old Fashioned, Paper Plane, Pimm’s Cup, Pink Lady, Porto Tonico, Ramos Gin Fizz, Revolver, Sazerac, Sidecar, Spicy Margarita, Tipperary, Tomate, Vieux Carré, Whiskey Ginger, Whiskey Sour, White Lady and White Russian cocktail recipes.

 About the Authors